CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 # Troubleshooting

-Encryption with Crypt4GH and CSC public encryption key

 | Problem           |                                                                                       | Possible Solution                                                                                                                                                                                                                                                                                                                                                            |
 |-------------------|---------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Decryption        | I cannot decrypt the data I downloaded from CSC services.                             | You can decrypt the data only if you have used your own public key for the encryption.
 If you used a CSC Sensitive Data Services public for the encryption, the data can be decrypted only in SD Desktop.
 In that case, the decryption is automatic.
 If you used your collaborator’s public key to encrypt the data, only they can decrypt the data with their private key.  |
 | Encryption        | Encryption takes a long time.                                                         | For large files and datasets, the encryption can take up to a few minutes.                                                                                                                                                                                                                                                                                                   |
 | Folder encryption | I can not select the folder I want to encrypt with Crypt4GH graphical user interface. | It is not possible to encrypt an entire folder, just single files                                                                                                                                                                                                                                                                                                            |